MajedHL/E-Learning-Platform/README.md

 ```
 git submodule update --remote
 ```
-To pull the latest changes from the super repository and update all submodules to the specific commits they are pointing to in the super repository.:
+To pull the latest changes from the super repository and update all submodules to the specific commits they are pointing to in the super repository:
 ```
 git pull --recurse-submodules
 ```